jeremy-lunarg/Vulkan-Tools/BUILD.md

 ### Linux Tests

-After making any changes to the repository, you should perform some quick sanity tests, such as running the cube demo with validation enabled.
+After making any changes to the repository, you should perform some quick sanity tests, such as running the Vulkan Cube demo with validation enabled.

-To run the **Cube application** with validation, in a terminal change to the `build/cube` directory and run:
+To run the **Vulkan Cube application** with validation, in a terminal change to the `build/cube` directory and run:

-    VK_LAYER_PATH=../path/to/validation/layers ./cube --validate
+    VK_LAYER_PATH=../path/to/validation/layers ./vkcube --validate

 If you have an SDK installed and have run the setup script to set the `VULKAN_SDK` environment variable, it may be unnecessary to specify a